-SOW 201 - Introduction to Human Services
+SOW 201 - Introduction to Human Services and Counseling

 This orientation course studies the development of the human services worker in society.
 This course includes field trips to observe various human services agencies and the responsibilities of persons employed in these settings.
 Prerequisite: SOC 211.
-Fall.
+Fall day and on-line, Spring evening.